SteeltoeOSS/Initializr/THIRD-PARTY-CONTRIBUTIONS.md

 # Guidelines for Contributing a 3rd Party Library

 ### Code of Conduct
-  * Anyone contributing to any of the projects in the Steeltoe portfolio, including Steeltoe Initializr, must adhere to our Contributor Guidelines and Governance Model.
+  * Anyone contributing to any of the projects in the Steeltoe portfolio, including Steeltoe Initializr, must adhere to our [Contributor Guidelines]9https://github.com/SteeltoeOSS/steeltoe#contributing) and [Governance Model](https://github.com/SteeltoeOSS/steeltoe#governance-model).
 ### Open sourced and available NuGet.org
-  * The library must be open sourced and available on NuGet.org.
+  * The library must be open sourced and available on [NuGet.org](https://nuget.org).
   * The library must be made available with an appropriate OSS license which is deemed compatible with the Apache 2.0 license
 ### Community
   * There should be a sizeable community, or an established organization, that is actively using and maintaining the library